 The difficult requirement for effective SWOT analysis

 The basics of SWOT analysis are easy.
 The brutal honesty needed for an effective analysis is hard.
 I’ve given you tips on how to promote honesty in the process.
-You can also get honest feedback through customer and employee surveys, like the surveys I provide as Power Tools in my Finance and Strategy Toolkit (FAST).
+You can also get honest feedback through customer and employee surveys.
 Those surveys provide hints about opportunities to capture in your SWOT.

 For more info, check out these topics pages for free tools, articles, and services: